spryker-sdk/sdk/docs/telemetry.md

 Telemetry
 ========================

+Telemetry is a feature that helps us to remotely collect user experience data to make our product better.
-The gaol of the telemetry functionality is collecting and pushing custom business events to the remote analytics server for further processing.
+To achieve this it creates, collects and sends the business events to remote server for further analyzing.
 If remote server is not accessible the collector stores all the events in the local DB until the remote server be reachable.
 For now is only the task commands execution events are implemented.
 It collects all the tasks and sends to the data lake remote server.